mmccarthyhandc/DF24_HOT_FLOWDEV/README.md

 **Note:** This special trial Salesforce org has been created to support the exercises in the session.
 This Salesforce org already has Code Builder installed.

-## Exercise 2 Student Notes:
+## Exercise 1 Student Notes:
 * In the Terminal, execute the command:
 ```sf retrieve metadata --manifest manifest/package.xml```

 * In the Terminal, execute the command:
 ```sf retrieve metadata --metadata PermissionSet:HOW```

-Note: If you have trouble, from the Command Palette you can execute the command:
+**Note**: If you have trouble, from the Command Palette you can execute the command:
 ```>git clone http://tinyurl.com/df24apexflows```
 to create a new project.